crcn/tandem-old/README.md

 #### Organizes like code

-Tandem allows you to split components out into separate files that can be integrated into your existing codebase.
-Take a look at the Tandem source code for an example of how this can be done: https://github.com/crcn/tandem-preview/tree/master/packages/front-end/src/components
+Tandem allows you to split components out into separate files that can be integrated into your existing codebase, and organized however you want.
+Take a look at the Tandem source code for an example on how this can be done: https://github.com/crcn/tandem-preview/tree/master/packages/front-end/src/components

 #### Automatically translate designs from Sketch & Figma